Rebuilt or Remanufactured Head for Your Diesel Engine?

 When the cylinder head in your diesel engine reaches the end of its useful life, you have an important decision to make, and you only have two options.
-The remainder of this post will examine both of these options so that when you are faced with this dilemma, you know exactly what to do.
+We'll take a look at both of these options so that when you're faced with this dilemma, you'll know exactly what to do.

 Let’s examine a few of them:

-Warranty.
 Remanufactured heads will typically carry a much better warranty than a rebuilt head.
 This is because the inspection and repair processes are more thorough and all new parts are installed.
-Most importantly, remanufactured heads many times will carry a labor and progressive damage warranty whereas a rebuilt head will not.
+Most importantly, remanufactured heads will often carry a labor and progressive damage warranty whereas a rebuilt head will not.

 A lot of owners are initially drawn away from this option because it costs more than replacing the worn parts and fixing the head, but over the course of time, the money saved by avoiding breakdowns and not having to continually bring your engine in to be repaired is well worth the investment.
 If you’ve already put a million miles on your diesel engine and you’re looking to put another million on it, this is the option for you.

 We have answers to your diesel engine questions!
 Call our ASE certified techs at 844-215-3406 to find the parts you need!
 You can also always request a quote online!

 Originally Posted April 18, 2017; Updated July 23, 2019